 So, do your best to be gentle, calm and reassuring throughout the process.
 Often, the best approach is to sit or kneel alongside your dog, so you can provide affection and praise throughout the process.

 You’ll need to remain firm – your dog must understand that you are going to administer the drops one way or another.
-This will help discourage him from working against you or resisting.
+This will help discourage him from working against you or resisting it.
 Get a friend or family member that your dog trusts to help out if need be.

 Once you’ve administered the drops in the manner described by the product, give your dog plenty of praise and one of his favorite treats.
 Then, be sure to clean up any mess, put away the medicine and wash your hands with soap and water.

 It’s always better to prevent dog ear infections than it is to treat them after they occur.
 And while ear problems may occur despite your best attempts to prevent them, the following tips will usually help keep your dog’s ears healthy: